 Description Judgments and Uncertainties Effect if Actual Results Differ from Assumptions Accounting for Business Combinations In accordance with the accounting standard for business combinations, we allocate the purchase price of an acquired business to its identifiable assets and liabilities based on estimated fair values.
 The excess of the purchase price over the fair value of the assets acquired and liabilities assumed, if any, is recorded as goodwill.
 We use all available information to estimate fair values.
 We typically engage outside appraisal firms to assist in determining the fair value of identifiable intangible assets such as customer contracts, leases and any other significant assets or liabilities and contingent consideration, as well as the estimated useful life of intangible assets.
-We adjust the preliminary purchase price allocation, as necessary, up to one year after the acquisition closing date if we obtain more information regarding asset valuations and liabilities assumed.
-Our purchase price allocation methodology contains uncertainties because it requires assumptions and management's judgment to estimate the fair value of assets acquired and liabilities assumed at the acquisition date.
+We adjust the preliminary purchase price allocation, as necessary, up to one year after the acquisition closing date if we obtain more Judgments and Uncertainties Our purchase price allocation methodology contains uncertainties because it requires assumptions and management's judgment to estimate the fair value of assets acquired and liabilities assumed at the acquisition date.
 Key judgments used to estimate the fair value of intangible assets include projected revenue growth and operating margins, discount rates, customer attrition rates, as well as the estimated useful life of intangible assets.
 Management estimates the fair value of assets and liabilities based upon quoted market prices, the carrying value of the acquired assets and widely accepted valuation techniques, including discounted cash flows and market multiple analyses.
 Our estimates are inherently uncertain and subject to refinement.
 Unanticipated events or circumstances may occur which could affect the accuracy of our fair value estimates, including assumptions regarding industry economic factors and business strategies.
 During the last three years, we have completed a number of business combinations, including the acquisition of Entel Peru data centers in the third quarter of 2022, MainOne in West Africa and Entel Chile data centers, both in the second quarter of 2022, GPX in India in the third quarter of 2021, Bell data centers in Canada in the fourth quarter of 2020, Packet in March 2020 and Axtel in Mexico in January 2020.
 The purchase price allocation for these acquisitions has been finalized, except for the MainOne, Entel Peru and Entel Chile acquisitions.
 As of both December 31, 2022 and 2021, we had net intangible assets of \$1.9 billion, respectively.
-We recorded amortization expense for intangible assets of \$204.8 million, \$205.5 million and \$199.0 million for the years ended December 31, 2022, 2021 and 2020, respectively.
-We do not believe there is a reasonable likelihood that there will be a material change in the estimates or assumptions we used to complete the purchase price allocations and the fair value of assets acquired and liabilities assumed.
-However, if actual results are not consistent with our estimates or assumptions, we may be exposed to losses or gains that could be material, which would be recorded in our consolidated statements of operations in 2022 or beyond.
+We recorded amortization expense for intangible assets of \$204.8 million, \$205.5 million and \$199.0 million for the years ended December 31, 2022, 2021 and 2020, respectively. allocation, as necessary, up to one year after the